dosydon/axiom_benchmarks/README.md

 >leading vehicle at current speed.
 The speed control mode may be active when there is no obstructing traffic.
 >The time gap mode may be active whenever obstructing traffic is detected by the vehicle’s radar.

+###acc-cc2-ghosh-etal
+A reformulation of acc-cc1-ghosh-etal using axioms.

 ###doorexample-broken-ghosh-etal-noaxioms
+###doorexample-broken-ghosh-etal
+A reformulation of doorexample-broken-ghosh-etal-noaxioms using axioms.
 ###doorexample-fixed-ghosh-etal-noaxioms
+###doorexample-fixed-ghosh-etal
+A reformulation of doorexample-fixed-ghosh-etal-noaxioms using axioms.
 ###grid-cc1-ghosh-etal

 >The GRID domain is a synthetic planning domain loosely based on cellular automata and